danmanners/personal-website/content/posts/2020-homelab.md

 There were a few major issues with the original homelab rack that I wanted to fix in version 2:

-* It was physically enormous; an 18U 39"-deep rack takes up an extrodinary amount of floorspace.
+* It was physically enormous; an 18U 39"-deep rack takes up an extraordinary amount of floorspace.
 * It generated a lot of heat; the combined 6 servers, storage array, switching, and dedicated router hardware simply used a lot of power and output tons of heat.
 * It was expensive.
 Granted, I built it over about 3 years, it was between $5k-6k in hardware cost.
 * It was unbelievably complicated.
 If it all burned down and I wanted to replace it, the time it would take to get everything back up would have been a few weekends worth of free time.